giorgtarkha/psnprofiles-guide-scraper/README.md

 cd cmd

 > go run main.go scraper.go scrape -f $(format1) -f $(format2) ....
 runs the script and puts output in requested formats, at least one format is required.
 By default output is put in same directory as the scripts.

 > go run main.go scraper.go scrape -o $(output_dir) ....
 runs the script and puts output in requested directory.

 > go run main.go scraper.go scrape -s $(sorting1) -s $(sorting2) ....
-runs the script and sorts scraped data based on fields, field priority is taken from the order of input.
+runs the script and sorts scraped data based on fields.
+Field priority is based on the order of input.
-By default ascending order is used, sort order can also be explicitly provided, for example: -s difficulty;asc -s platinum_rarity;desc
+By default ascending order is used, sort order can also be explicitly provided, for example:
+-s difficulty;asc -s platinum_rarity;desc
 ```